 St Michael's is a school with Josephite traditions, ethos and history.
 This perspective is upheld by all in the school and parish communities.
-The children participate in parish based sacramental programs for the Sacrament of Reconciliation, First Holy Communion and Confirmation.
+The children participated in parish based sacramental programs for the Sacrament of Penance, First Holy Communion and Confirmation.
 Each Term a whole school Mass was celebrated and there were also opportunities for each Stage to assist with the celebration of a weekend Parish Mass.
-Whole school liturgies were also prepared on special feast days such as Holy Thursday, Blessed Mary MacKillop and St Joseph.
+Whole school liturgies were also prepared on special feast days such as Holy Thursday, Blessed Mary MacKillop, St Joseph and the canonization of St Mary of the Cross MacKillop.

-Each morning the Prayer to Blessed Mary MacKillop is said at assembly, along with other prayers appropriate to particular feast days.
-Staff meetings start with a prayer and each term staff have a special prayer and breakfast gathering.
+Each morning the Prayer to St Mary of the Cross MacKillop is said at assembly, along with other prayers appropriate to particular feast days.
+Special time is put aside each week for staff to gather for prayer and each term staff have a special prayer and breakfast gathering.
 Teachers have attended spiritual renewal courses such as Berakah, Journey, Bethsaida and the Josephite colloquium.
+The whole staff also visited the Mary MacKillop Centre in North Sydney for an overnight retreat based on the spirituality of St Mary of the Cross MacKillop.
+The learning from this retreat continued with the development of a graphic representation of how this spirituality is lived out in the school context.
+It is planned that this will be finalised for presentation to the school community in 2011.

-This year the students from the school and St Thomas Aquinas Catholic Primary School Bowral, gathered together for a combined Mass to celebrate the Parish Priests anniversary of ordination.
-The strong sense of community support for others is reflected in the attendance of Year 6 at The Abbey Nursing Home once a month, donations of goods to St Vincent de Paul and Sunshine Lodge, support for Catholic Missions and the Sisters of Charity, is given through activities such as sausage sizzles, a mini fete and money raised in class.
+This year the Year 6 students from the school and other neighbouring Diocesan schools gathered together for a Liturgy and conversation with the Bishop of the Diocese.
+Year 6 students also brought to reality the strong sense of community support for others with their attendance at a monthly communion service at The Abbey Nursing.
+As well, there were also donations of goods to St Vincent de Paul and Sunshine Lodge, and financial support for Catholic Missions and the Sisters of Charity, through activities such as sausage sizzles, a mini fete and money raised in class.